biobankinguk/biobankinguk/elastic-search/AZURE.md

 ## Creating The Virtual Machine

 The virtual machine should be created using [Bitnami's Elastic Search VM Image](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/bitnami.elastic-search).
 This image is pre-configured to run an Elastic Search instance.
-Being certified by Bitnami, the image is guarenteed to "always up-to-date, secure, and built to work right out of the box".
+Being certified by Bitnami, the image is guarenteed to be "always up-to-date, secure, and built to work right out of the box".

 For a test environment, you most likely will want to have the instance running on the pre-configured `Standard_B1ms` instance size, with default disk options.
 For higher loads (greater volume of search queries and/or index sizes) you may required a higher spec instance, or a cluster of mutliple instances (not covered in this guide).